12 Easy Bedroom Cleaning Hacks

 1. Closet

 Place dryer sheets in drawers and stash them on closet shelves to keep clothing smelling fresh.
-“Think like Oprah—you get a dryer sheet, you get a dryer sheet, everyone gets a dryer sheet,” say the reFRESH co-founders.
+“Think like Oprah—you get a dryer sheet, you get a dryer sheet, everyone gets a dryer sheet,” say Shaw Taylor, Omokhodion and Burgess.

 2. Hardwood floors

 In addition to sweeping or vacuuming regularly with a soft-bristled attachment that won’t scratch the finish, you can easily deep-clean hardwood floors.
-The reFRESH team uses Swish Clean & Green, a gentle cleaner that shines floors without leaving them slippery.
+Shaw Taylor, Omokhodion and Burgess, use Swish Clean & Green, a gentle cleaner that shines floors without leaving them slippery.

 3. Laundry